TL;DR: Both Isaac Newton and Albert Einstein took on gravity, but neither of them quite worked it out. We’re waiting for Player 3 to enter the game.

 After the scientific revolution between the 14th-17th Centuries, Aristotle’s ideas still held sway but our big-picture ideas changed a little.
 Scientists began to believe in what was called the ‘mechanistic universe’.
 The universe operated like a grand machine, like a perfectly constructed, incredibly intricate giant clock.
 Part of this philosophy was that there could be no interaction between two things without them directly contacting each other.

 Isaac Newton blew this out of the water.

 Part Two.
 Gravity

-By all accounts, Isaac Newton was an unorthodox guy.
-On one hand, he held (perhaps) the most prestigious academic post in the world, the Lucasian Professor of Mathematics of Cambridge University.
+By all accounts, Isaac Newton was an unusual guy.
+On the one hand, he held the most prestigious academic post in the world, the Lucasian Professor of Mathematics of Cambridge University.

-While his force was unusual, it did make accurate predictions.
-It was used by later astronomers to discover the planet Neptune.
+While the implications of his equations were startling, they did make accurate predictions.
+They was used by later astronomers to discover the planet Neptune.

 Eventually the scientific community came around to his ideas, including his position that while the cause of gravity was unknown, it worked and we’d all just better get on with it.

 Part Three.
 Spacetime

 Hundreds of years later in the early 20th Century, Albert Einstein was a young German patent clerk.
 He was travelling home from work in a streetcar, and was staring out his window daydreaming.